hiddentao/ethereum-contracts/CONTRIBUTING.md

-# Contribute to ethereum-contract
+# Contribute to ethereum-contracts

 This guide guidelines for those wishing to contribute.

 ## Contributor license agreement

-By submitting code as an individual or as an entity you agree that your code is licensed the same as `ethereum-contract`.
+By submitting code as an individual or as an entity you agree that your code is licensed the same as `ethereum-contracts`.

 ## Issues and pull requests